 **** This is changed from “Faye” in the novel.
 Like changing Collins’ first name to “Kevin,” I think these minor changes are intended to adjust for the modern setting: Kevin Collins and Fay Anderson sound more like people from 1990 than William Collins and Faye Anderson.
 It’s subtle, but I think that’s the idea.

 ***** Foley has got a thin and extremely spotty resume, but jesus, look at the high points!
 I think there’s something to be said in his favor for having directed the ridiculously weird cult classic Fear. [editor's note: please change this to "the wonderfully brilliant and brutally sexy cult classic Fear." ~ jbc.]
 I was just seeing what he was up to now and apparently he directed the Fifty Shades of Grey sequel… which only confirms that he’s intent on making it as hard as possible for me to make a case for his greatness.

 ****** I know next to nothing about Ward, but my guess would be model-turned-tv-actress.
 She has the worst qualities of both.

 ******* The film also has a very “of its era” score that does it no favors - it sounds like something that would’ve been laid over a Shannon Tweed erotic thriller or when Jim Wynorski was trying to get a little classy.
 It’s rote, but it’s not bad music by any stretch of the imagination, it just hasn’t aged well.
-Looking it up, I was flabbergasted (my flabber was completed gasted) to find it’s by the legendary Maurice Jarre who scored Lawrence of Arabia, Eyes Without a Face and even Beyond Thunderdome!
-I’m not crazy about his of his most famous scores - and this is from the “jazzy synths” phase that capped off his career.
+Looking it up, I was flabbergasted (my flabber was utterly gasted) to find it’s by the legendary Maurice Jarre who scored Lawrence of Arabia, Eyes Without a Face and even Beyond Thunderdome!
+I’m not crazy about some of his most famous scores - and this is from the “jazzy synths” phase that capped off his career.